bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-In this lesson's ungraded lab, you used code from the lesson item title to the navbar, and you had to add another link to the existing code.
+<p>In this lesson's ungraded lab, you used code from the lesson item title to the navbar, and you had to add another link to the existing code.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s18-f.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->